-Pre-requisite: The course is designed for graduate students in data science, but is also open to students from other majors.
-The mathematical literacy (multivariable calculus, probability, linear algebra) and computational literacy (programing languages such as R, Python or MATLAB) at the beginner graduate student level is required.

-Software: The data examples will use the programming language R. Homework assignments in R, Python or MATLAB will be accepted.
+- Pre-requisite: The course is designed for graduate students in data science, but is also open to students from other majors.
+The mathematical literacy (multivariable calculus, probability, linear algebra) and computational literacy (programing languages such as R, Python or MATLAB) at the beginner graduate student level is required. - Software: The data examples will use either R or Python.
+Homework assignments and term projects can also use R or Python. - Course web page: https://ovitek.github.io/DS5220/S19/index.html Daily updates on the schedule, handouts and homework assignments will be posted on the course page. - Attendance: Attendance is optional, but you are responsible for all the material covered in class. - Communication: The course will be using the discussion board Piazza piazza.com/northeastern/spring2019/ds5220 You are encouraged to ask and answer questions on the discussion board.

-Course web page: https://ovitek.github.io/DS5220/F18/index.html

-Daily updates on the schedule, handouts and homework assignments will be posted on the course page.

-Attendance: Attendance is optional, but you are responsible for all the material covered in class.

-Communication: The course will be using the discussion board Piazza piazza.com/northeastern/fall2018/ds5220 You are encouraged to ask and answer questions on the discussion board.
 All important announcements will be made through Piazza.
 Please use public messages for all content-related posts, and private messages for personal matters.
 Please do not email the instructor.
 Course-related inquiries through personal email will be left unanswered.